-As we continue our blog post series on internship, co-op an other hands-on learning experiences at our university, we are moving on to our practicums.
+As we continue our blog post series on internship, co-op and other hands-on learning experiences at our university, we are moving on to our practicums.

 One form of experiential learning in the Faculty of Social Science and Humanities (FSSH), here at the university is a practicum.
 So what exactly does that mean for our students, and what does it entail?
-Check out FSSH's brand new website all about the experiential learning options in the faculty.
+Check out FSSH's experiential learning opportunities.

 Today I’m going to walk you through what the practicum program is, how you become eligible for it, what is possible for you here with our FSSH and then we will look at some real student’s experiences in the program!

 So, what is the practicum program in FSSH?

 Essentially, this is a chance for our students in this faculty to get some real work experience, apply the knowledge they have gained in class and make some valuable connections in their industry of interest.